 Pradeep H. Paunrana

-Pradeep Paunrana is 52 years old and joined ARM CEMENT LTD (formerly Athi River Mining Ltd) in 1984 after graduating with an MBA from NYU Stem.
+Pradeep Paunrana is 52 years old and joined ARM CEMENT PLC (formerly Athi River Mining Ltd) in 1984 after graduating with an MBA from NYU Stem.
 As CEO of the business started by his father, Pradeep has public listed cement, industrial minerals and fertilizers company operating in Kenya, Tanzania, Rwanda and South Africa.
 ARM ranks in the top 15 companies in East Africa by market capitalisation, and is growing rapidly through innovative products, world class technology, use of capital markets for growth capital, entrepreneurial corporate culture, and through talent developement in health, education and environment through the company funded Rhino Cement Foundation.
 ARM was recently voted the 4th in a recognised for its innovative products and use of locally available industrial minerals, and in 2010, Pradeep was awarded the Africa Business Leaders of Innovation by Africa Investor.
 Pradeep plays an active role in several Policy and Advocacy Institutions, and has chaired and participated in government led task forces in the energy, environment and agriculture sectors.
 He is a Board member of Kenya Association of Manufacturers, a Trustee of the Tree Biotechnology Trust, Chairman Nairobi Greenline Trust, and member of several charitable organisations.

 Deputy Managing Director